oslabs-beta/solid-rewind/README.md

 <h2>Installation</h2>

-**First, Download our Chrome extension [here](https://chrome.google.com/webstore/detail/solid-rewind/ejdinegdopmimnkbonknknhfmmcgcdoh)**
+:exclamation::exclamation:Before using, you must download our Chrome extension [here](https://chrome.google.com/webstore/detail/solid-rewind/ejdinegdopmimnkbonknknhfmmcgcdoh):exclamation::exclamation:

-<h3><ins>Setup</ins></h3>

-1. install our package with
+**1. install our package with**

 ```javascript
 npm i solid-rewind
 ```

-2. Import our Rewind component at the top level of your app.
+**2. Import our Rewind component at the top level of your app.**
-3. Wrap your top-level component in our <Rewind> component.
+**3. Wrap your top-level component in our <Rewind> component.**
 ```javascript
 import Rewind from 'solid-rewind';